Demimonde: Demimondaine

+Les Trois Grâces

+During the Belle Époque, three courtesans dominated Parisian social life and became collectively known as Les Trois Grâces (The Three Graces): La Belle Otero, Liane de Pougy and Émilienne d'Alençon.
+Their rivalry was legendary among the Tout-Paris: according to chronicler André de Fouquières, on one occasion Otero appeared at the theatre wearing a bolero encrusted with diamonds to outshine Pougy, who, forewarned of the plan, arrived with her arms, neck and shoulders completely bare, followed by her maid carrying all her jewels on a tray.
+All three amassed considerable fortunes through their relationships with royalty, aristocrats and financiers across Europe, but ultimately faced financial ruin: Otero squandered an estimated $25 million of the era in the casinos of Monte Carlo and Nice, while Émilienne d'Alençon was forced to sell her possessions at the Hôtel Drouot in 1931.

 Fictional demimondaines

 Possibly the most famous portrayal of the demimonde, albeit from before the word was coined, is in Giuseppe Verdi's opera La traviata (1853).
 The opera, in turn, was inspired by Alexandre Dumas fils's La Dame aux Camélias; Marguerite Gautier, the heroine of the book and subsequent play, was based on Marie Duplessis, 1840s Paris courtesan and mistress to a number of prominent men, including Dumas.
 She would famously be portrayed on stage by Sarah Bernhardt.

 In writing his 1924 play Easy Virtue, Noël Coward stated his object was to present a comedy in the structure of a tragedy "to compare the déclassée woman of to-day with the more flamboyant demi-mondaine of the 1890s."

 In The Seven-Per-Cent Solution (1976), the character Lola Devereaux is labeled a demimondaine by the character Sigmund Freud.

 In Goodbye to Berlin, the character Sally Bowles is described as a demimondaine.